Skumm00/travel-gallery/README.md

 # travel-gallery
-Including a Lot of Pictures made by me for the first time.
-I never edited or made anything like this before
+Including a lot of pictures I made for the first time.
+I never edited or made anything like this before.
+All the Source files are in .sourcefiles and so are the corresponding pictures with it.
+There is also a portfolio website with most of the graphic design stuff I did in different cities.
+To open it, download the repo and run the website on a code editor like VS Code or something.